 UnitButton (see below).

 These configurations also include a position for the unit.
 This position has to be transformed before in can be displayed on the map.
 The transformation takes place in the controllers before each unit is used to instantiate unit buttons.
 All controllers include data observers so changes to the registry are immediately realized in the GUI.

-The layer themselves are realised by instances of the UnitSymbolsPane (for the default layer) or the SimpleUnitSymbolsPane.
-The difference is that the default layer includes a grouping mechanism for units on the same position and that it displayes room-level units for the rooms that are not selected.
+The layer themselves are realized by instances of the UnitSymbolsPane (for the default layer) or the SimpleUnitSymbolsPane.
+The difference is that the default layer includes a grouping mechanism for units on the same position and that it displays room-level units for the rooms that are not selected.
 Both contain maps that store the buttons as well as methods for adding data and updating the view.
 The UnitSymbolsPane takes care of the grouping of buttons automatically.